Workshop: The Hologram

 Mon 11 November 2024, 12pm - 3pm at International House, Loughborough University

-This workshop offers those new to The Hologram practice a chance to learn about the history and reasoning behind it.
+This workshop offered those new to The Hologram practice a chance to learn about the history and reasoning behind it.
 What is The Hologram?
 What is it used for?
 And how can The Hologram be applied in a university context?
-We will talk about care as revolutionary practice, and based on that discussion we will practice The Hologram.
+We talked about care as revolutionary practice, and based on that discussion we practiced The Hologram.

-The session will be focused on the broad theme of life in the ruins, exploring strategies for practicing collective care amidst difficult times.
-We will apply The Hologram practice to understanding widespread exhaustion, grief, conflict, and difficult feelings on both an interpersonal and societal level.
+The session was focused on the broad theme of life in the ruins, exploring strategies for practicing collective care amidst difficult times.
+We applied The Hologram practice to understanding widespread exhaustion, grief, conflict, and difficult feelings on both an interpersonal and societal level.

 The Hologram asks: what would change if we placed collective care at the center of our movements?